rfe123/umn_data_project_003/README.md

 We took care to utilize publicly available data sets and visualization tools.
 Our data does not include any identifiable information, instead showing aggregated percentages based on US Census data for demographic details of each city.

-Goal ----
+## Goal

-3 Visualizations of Information ----
+3 Visualizations of Information
 - Leaflet Map
 - AnyChart Bar Chart & Column Chart
 - HTML Table
+- Update Charts & Table based on selections made in the Map

-New Libraries or Tools
+## New Libraries or Tools
 from pyproj import Proj, transform - used in conversion of geojson epsg:3857 to epsg:4326 AnyChart.js Visualizations
 VS Code DataWrangler

-Additional Future Expansions ----
+## Additional Future Expansions
-Team ----
-Bob Erickson Cindy Hansel Matt Idle Michelle Clark Nadzeya Slabukha
+-	Create more base and overlay layers and exercise layer controls
+-	Automate some of the etl process to lower data size and optimize performance
+-	Put markers into the city areas to show info of particular parks (custom tree icons)
+-	Dynamic Zoom to filter overall city & park displays
+-	Continue to improve the charts - focus the map based on chart city selections
+-	Include UFO sightings in the general area of the parks.

-### References
+## References

 - ParkServe Park/City Data
 - OpenWeather City Coordinates (JSON Download)